d2si/sovereign-keys/README.md

     loginHSM CO admin <your CO password previously created>
     createUser CU skuser <SKUserPassword>
     logoutHSM
+    listUsers
     quit
     ```
+    Observe that there is a new user `skuser` that is *CU* (Crypto User).
 Store the credentials somewhere safe /!\ Those credentials will ultimately allow to manipulate `Sovereign Keys` cryptographic keys, therefore there are critical and must remain secret /!\
 10. Close the bastion SSH session
     ```sh
     ####################################